 - Microwave for 4 minutes

-Disclaimer: I was sent Two Oceans Wine to take part in the Simple Snacking challenge.
+Disclosure: I was sent Two Oceans Wine to take part in the Simple Snacking challenge.
 This post will form part of my entry.
-This disclaimer is in line with my blogging policy.
+This post is in line with my blogging policy.

 For this challenge we were given a budget of R100 to spend to make our snacks.
 Without costing the seasonings I used I spent R52.88.
 As I side note, if I had served the second batch of crisps my cost would have increased to R56.30.
 It shows you how easy it is to make cheap snacks.